JuBiotech/peak-performance/paper/paper.md

 Subsequently, the peak analysis pipeline can be started with the function $\texttt{pipeline()}$ from the $\texttt{pipeline}$ module.
 Depending on whether the "pre-filtering" option was selected, an optional filtering step will be executed to reject signals where clearly no peak is present before sampling, thus saving computation time.
-Upon passing the first filter, a Markov chain Monte Carlo (MCMC) simulation is conducted using a No-U-Turn Sampler (NUTS) [@RN173], preferably - if installed in the Python environment - the nutpie sampler [@nutpie] due to its highly increased performance compared to the default sampler of PyMC.
+Upon passing the first filter, a Markov chain Monte Carlo (MCMC) simulation is conducted using a No-U-Turn Sampler (NUTS) [@RN173], preferably - if installed in the Python environment - the $\texttt{nutpie}$ sampler [@nutpie] due to its highly increased performance compared to the default sampler of PyMC.
-When a posterior distribution has been obtained, the main filtering step is next in line which checks the convergence of the Markov chains via the potential scale reduction factor [@RN152] or $\hat{R}$ statistic and based on the uncertainty of the determined peak parameters.
+When a posterior distribution has been obtained, the main filtering step is next in line checking the convergence of the Markov chains via the potential scale reduction factor [@RN152] or $\hat{R}$ statistic and based on the uncertainty of the determined peak parameters.
 If a signal was accepted as a peak, a posterior predictive check is conducted and added to the inference data object resulting from the model simulation.
 Regarding the performance of the simulation, in our tests an analysis of a single peak took 20 s to 30 s and of a double peak 25 s to 90 s.
-This is of course dependent on the power of the computer as well as whether an additional simulation with an increased number of samples needs to be conducted.
+This is of course dependent on the type of sampler, the power of the computer as well as whether an additional simulation with an increased number of samples needs to be conducted.

 ## Peak fitting results and diagnostic plots